 Headless SBC (Single Board Computer)

-Definition: headless is when a SBC (single board computer) is installed in a robot without a monitor, keyboard or mouse.
+Definition: headless is when an SBC (single board computer) is installed in a robot without a monitor, keyboard or mouse.

-Mounting a SBC (single board computer) on the robot, such as a LattePanda, Rock Pi X, Up Board, Atomic Pi, etc. provides the freedom for your robot to roam autonomously.
-When running headless, the computer will most likely not have a monitor, keyboard or mouse.
+Mounting an SBC (single board computer) on the robot, such as a LattePanda, Rock Pi X, Up Board, Atomic Pi, etc. provides the freedom for your robot to roam autonomously.
+When running headless, the computer will most likely not have a monitor, keyboard, or mouse.
 Meaning, you have to interact with the computer remotely over a remote desktop connection.
-There are a few things to consider when setting up a computer for headless in the robot.
+There are a few things to consider when setting up a computer for a headless robot.

 *Note: We recommend reviewing our Windows 10 Performance Tips before continuing these steps.